BurningSegway/P7_V2/README.md

   ```sh
   source devel/setup.bash
   ```
-- You can develop your own ROS packages to include, by adding them to the `src` directory from the root of the ROS workspace.
+- You can develop your own ROS packages to include, by adding them to the `src` directory from the root of the ROS workspace https://wiki.ros.org/ROS/Tutorials/CreatingPackage.
 Remember to build the workspace when adding new things again from the root of the workspace: `catkin_make` and source `source devel/setup.bash`

 ### Trying out the simulation
 To run the simulation of the summit and get the data visualized in Rviz run: